What is plantar fibroma?

-A plantar fibroma is a benign nodule that grows on the bottom of the foot that usually appears in the second through sixth decade of life.
+A plantar fibroma is a benign nodule that grows on the bottom of the foot and usually appears in the second through sixth decade of life.
 It is usually slow growing and measures less than an inch in size.
-More invasive, rapid-growing and multiplanar fibromas are considered plantar fibromatosis.
-Both of them are benign tumors made up of cells found in ligaments, or fibrocytes.
+More invasive, rapid-growing and multi-planar fibromas are considered plantar fibromatosis.
+Both of them are benign tumors made up of cells found in ligaments.

 Symptoms consist of a painful mass on the bottom of the foot, roughly in the middle of the arch or instep, between the heel pad and the forefoot pad.
 The mass will cause a soft convexity in the contour of the bottom of the foot that may be painful with pressure or shoewear.

 What causes plantar fibroma?